gbroxey/blog/wip2.md

 $$\dsup(A) \leq \sum_{k \geq 1} \dsup(A \cap S_k)$$

 _Proof._ This is intuitive but actually seems subtle so I am going to give it real thought.
 Lemma 18 can be extended to families $S_1, S_2, \ldots, S_n$ without thinking by just applying it $n-1$ times.
-If you do that, you will have
+Now notice that

 $$\NN - (S_1 \cup S_2 \cup \ldots \cup S_n) \subseteq S_{n+1} \cup S_{n+2} \cup \ldots$$

-so that (Lemma 18 again) we have
+so that by Lemma 18, we have

 $$\dsup(A) \leq \sum_{k \leq n} \dsup(A \cap S_k) + \dsup(S_{k+1} \cup S_{k+2} \cup \ldots)$$